Wonder717/Engineering-Full-Stack-Apps-in-the-Cloud/README.md

 v.
 The load balancer provisioned by elastic beanstalk to be the gateway to an application can also be configured with a HTTPS protocol to ensure security by allowing traffic from specific ports.

+vi.
+It also ensures high availability by virtue of its capacity to be provision in multiple availability zones.

 # Getting Started